jmyers7/book/_sources/chapters/13-learning.md

 Thus, the Hessian matrix is indeed positive semidefinite.
 Q.E.D.
 ```

-As we saw in the proof, the maximum likelihood parameter estimates are those that minimize the residual sum of squares $RSS(\btheta)$, which explains why the MLEs are also often called the _ordinary least squares_ (_OLS_) estimates.
+As we saw in the proof, the maximum likelihood parameter estimates are those that minimize the error sum of squares $SSE(\btheta)$, which explains why the MLEs are also often called the _ordinary least squares_ (_OLS_) estimates.

 It is worth writing out the MLEs in the case of simple linear regression: